FayeCarter/WhatStack/README.md

 ## Frontend

-The Frontend for this project uses react to generate a Single Page Application served on the "/" route.
-To read more about the composition and design of the Frontend [please visit our wiki page!](link-to-wiki-page-here)
+The frontend for this project uses React to generate a Single Page Application served on the "/" route.

 ## Backend

-The Backend for this project uses NodeJS and express to serve the "/" route and various backend routes.
-To read more about how our Backend is set up, [please visit our wiki page!](link-to-wiki-page-here)
+The backend for this project uses NodeJS and Express to serve the "/" route and various backend routes.

 ## Database

-The database for this project is MongoDB and this is hosted on Atlas(?
-Confirm hosting service), the mongoose library is also used to interact with the database in the backend when data needs to be read from or created in the database.
-To read more about how we set up and itneract with the database, [please visit our wiki page!](link-to-wiki-page-here)
+The project uses MongoDB for its database and this is hosted remotely on Atlas.
+Mongoose is used to translate data between the database and Express in the backend.

-## testing
+## Testing

-Due to the exploratory and experimental nature of this project testing has been limited to exemplars of how difficult to test behaviours should be tested.
-Frontend tests make use of the react testing library, wheareas the Backend tests only use Jest.
-To read more about our approaches to testing.... [please visit our wiki page!](link-to-wiki-page-here)
+Due to the exploratory and experimental nature of this project, testing was limited to exemplars of how difficult-to-test behaviours should be written.
+Backend tests use Jest, while those for the frontend also employ the React Testing Library.

-## hosting
+## Hosting

-The hosting service used for this project is Heroku, as they provide a free tier and also have excellent documentation and support for common issues when deploying.
+The project is hosted on Heroku, as they provide a free tier and have excellent documentation and support for common issues when deploying.

-# example usage

 # Challenges